triggered-exe/sasta-signals/frontend/README.md

-## Bachat Signals — Frontend (Next.js)
+## Sasta Signals — Frontend (Next.js)

-This is the Next.js frontend for Bachat Signals — a grocery price tracking and deal alerts app for India.
+This is the Next.js frontend for Sasta Signals — a grocery price tracking and deal alerts app for India.

 ### Scripts